ArchiveBox/docs/Configuration.md

 #### `URL_WHITELIST`
 **Possible Values:** [`None`]/`^http(s)?:\/\/(.+)?example\.com\/?.*$`/...

 A regex expression used to exclude all URLs that don't match the given pattern from archiving.
-You can use if there are certain domains, extensions, or other URL patterns that you want to ignore whenever they get imported.
-Blacklisted URLs wont be included in the index, and their page content wont be archived.
+You can use if there are certain domains, extensions, or other URL patterns that you want to restrict the scope of archiving to (e.g. to only archive a single domain, subdirectory, or filetype, etc..

-When building your blacklist, you can check whether a given URL matches your regex expression in `python` like so:
+When building your whitelist, you can check whether a given URL matches your regex expression in `python` like so:
 ```python
 >>> import re
 >>> URL_WHITELIST = r'^http(s)?:\/\/(.+)?example\.com\/?.*$'  # replace this with your regex to test